UCL-CCS/EasyVVUQ/docs/fusion_tutorial.rst

     (T(\rho,t))\right] + S(\rho, t)

-with a boundary condition given by :math:`Te_{bc}` and an initial uniform temperatore of 1000 eV; the quantities are
+with a boundary condition given by :math:`Te_{bc}` and an initial uniform temperature of 1000 eV; the quantities are

 :math:`n(\rho,t)` characterizes the plasma density